proof88/PGE/PGE/PRRE/docpages/internal/menu-01-Usage.md

 Rendering can be executed with the PRREIRenderer::RenderScene() implementation of the initialized renderer object.

-Example code snippet for rendering (since default position of PRRECamera object equals to default position of any created PRREObject3D instance, changing there position is likely needed to become actually visible):
+Example code snippet for rendering:

 ```.cpp
   engine.getRenderer().RenderScene();